Aflah69/Ambiance-Sitter-System/README.md

 The internal MCU processes raw signals from both sensing elements.
 It applies calibration data stored during manufacturing and prepares the final digital output.

-Communication Process
+Communication Process:

 The DHT11 uses a one-wire digital communication protocol, requiring only one GPIO pin from the microcontroller.

-Start Signal
+Start Signal:

 The ESP32 initially pulls the data pin LOW for about 18 ms to request data.

-Sensor Response
+Sensor Response:

 The DHT11 acknowledges by pulling the line LOW and then HIGH.

-Data Transmission
+Data Transmission:

 The sensor sends a 40-bit digital data packet:
 8 bits  → Humidity integer
 8 bits  → Humidity decimal